SamuelzXu/samuelzxu.github.io/about.md

 permalink: /about/
 ---

 Hey!
-I'm a new grad out of the University of Waterloo, looking for jobs!
+I'm a new grad out of the University of Waterloo, currently an Associate Data Scientist at [Hotspex Media](https://hotspexmedia.com)!
 Here are some things I've been working on:

 ### Recent Projects